Boeing sees F/A-18 Middle East export decision soon

-BRUSSELS Boeing Co (BA.N) expects a decision from a Middle East nation on whether to buy its F/A-18 fighter jet within months, the programme's top international sales executive said on Thursday.
+BRUSSELS, April 16 Boeing Co expects a decision from a Middle East nation on whether to buy its F/A-18 fighter jet within months, the programme's top international sales executive said on Thursday.

 He declined to name the country involved but it is widely reported to be Kuwait, which is considering renewing its fleet.